-The project is one which is highly collaborative, not only with ACMI and Second Story but also with our own architectural team (including Schuler Shook), all of which form an integral part of the design process.
-The ACMI Renewal involved the refreshing of itsfree exhibition space, the creation of smaller gallery space for rolling programmes, enhanced public spaces to encourage dwelling andcapture the mind of the opportunistic visitor with offerings that extend beyond the traditional bounds of its gallery spaces.
+The project was highly collaborative, not only with ACMI and Razorfish but also with our architectural team.
+All of that formed an integral part of the design process.
+The ACMI Renewal involved the refreshing of its free exhibition space, the creation of smaller gallery space for rolling programmes, enhanced public spaces to encourage dwelling and capture the mind of the opportunistic visitor with offerings that extend beyond the traditional bounds of its gallery spaces.

 “When radically different ideas and people collide, wonderful things can happen.
-And they did between Second Story and BKK during our work on the ACMI renewal.
+And they did between Razorfish and BKK during our work on the ACMI renewal.

 While a project of this size and complexity requires many kinds of companies to work together — the visitor doesn’t see these individual pieces—they experience the whole.
 Physical, digital, architecture, story, light, sound, technology, services… these are all just elements of a larger unified experience.
 And the stronger the collaboration between the pieces, the better the work.